prrao87/kuzudb-study/README.md

 * `City` node is `CITY_IN` a `State` node
 * `State` node is `STATE_IN` a `Country` node

-## Ingest the data into Neo4j or Kùzu
+## Ingest the data into Neo4j or Kuzu

 Navigate to the [neo4j](./neo4j) and the [kuzudb](./kuzudb/) directories to see the instructions on how to ingest the data into each database.